MAS 1102 - Clinical Medical Assisting I

 The Administrative Medical Assistant course will provide an overview of the role of a medical assistant within the health care industry and different work environments, administrative duties in a physician's office including monitoring patient appointments, outpatient procedures, medical and office equipment maintenance, storing supplies and pharmaceuticals, hiring, evaluating and managing personnel, as well as the fundamentals of medical ethics and law in the medical office setting.
 Two classroom, six lab hours per week.

 MAS 1130 - Reimbursement Specialist Practicum

-Student will complete seven hours per week of non-paid directed practice at a medical billing facility in order to obtain practical knowledge with medical reimbursement procedures.
+Student will complete seven hours per week for a total of 105 non-paid directed practice at a medical billing facility in order to obtain practical knowledge with medical reimbursement procedures.
 Students will, as part of this course, attend a one hour lecture per week in order to prepare to sit for the national credentialing certificate, Certified Medical Reimbursement Specialist.

 MAS 2201 - Clinical Medical Assisting III

 This course will introduce students to advanced/specialized procedures such as assisting with gastroenterologic procedures, urinary procedures, basic respiratory procedures, OB/GYN procedures and laboratory procedures that are performed in ambulatory care settings.
 Two classroom, six lab hours per week.

 This course is designed to introduce the student to the practice of medical billing within the medical office, including the use of computerized medical billing software.
 It is also designed to introduce the student to the principles of bookkeeping, automated and manual patient financial accounting, collection techniques, employee payroll and banking procedures.
 Two classroom, three lab hours per week.